Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Conclusion

 \section{Conclusion}

-Forecasting time series that exhibit locally explosive behavior, characterized by sharp run-ups followed by abrupt collapses, remains a fundamental challenge in financial econometrics.
-While mixed causal-noncausal autoregressive models have emerged as theoretically appealing frameworks for capturing such dynamics, their practical implementation for forecasting has been hindered by the absence of closed-form predictive densities and the computational burden of simulation-based alternatives.
-This paper addresses these challenges by proposing a Mixture Density Network specifically tailored to the distributional properties of noncausal processes.
-Our approach combines skewed t-distribution mixture components with an adaptive weighting scheme that emphasizes tail observations during training, followed by post-hoc recalibration to correct for the induced distributional shift.
-This architecture enables near-instantaneous density forecasts once trained, circumventing the computational limitations of existing methods.
+Time series forecasting in the presence of locally explosive dynamics, marked by rapid expansions followed by sudden reversals, remains a core challenge in (macro‑)financial econometrics.
+We address this issue by introducing a Mixture Density Network designed to capture the distinctive distributional features of noncausal processes.
+The resulting framework enables near‑instantaneous density forecasting once trained, effectively overcoming the computational constraints associated with existing methods.

 We evaluate our approach through extensive Monte Carlo simulations that cover a range of MARMA specifications.
-The results show that the MDN method consistently achieves the best performances in the tail regions and over the full distribution at all forecast horizons.
-An empirical application to real-time forecasting of natural gas prices further validates these findings: the MDN delivers superior density forecasts, and it achieves the lowest MSPE at horizons up to 9 months ahead.
-Most importantly, it outperforms both univariate benchmarks and multivariate BVAR models.
+The results show that the MDN method consistently achieves the best performance in the tail region and over the full distribution at all forecast horizons.
+These findings are further validated through two empirical applications to real‑time forecasting of natural gas prices and inflation.

 { }